 Toddlers almost never complain about vision problems because they have nothing to compare the way they’re seeing to.
 To them, if the world looks blurry, that might just be the way the world is.
 Luckily, there are some signs parents and caregivers can be on the lookout for so that vision problems can be caught and corrected, even when they’re “silent.”

 - Sitting too close to the tv

-- Holding a book very close to his face
+- Holding a book very close to their face

 - Sensitivity to light

-- Short attention span for his age group
+- Short attention span for their age group

 - Avoiding coloring or other detail work or play

 - Trouble with hand-eye coordination (video games, playing catch)

 If you notice any of the above signs in your toddler it’s definitely time to make an appointment for a full vision exam with an optometrist.
 Most childhood vision problems (including a wandering eye) can be corrected, ensuring that your child will grow up with the visual acuity they need to continue developing the rest of their skills.

 Even if no symptoms are present, it’s a good idea for a full vision examination be done around the age of three and a half years and again at five years.
 The AOA recommends that these two full exams take place (in addition to the screenings done at wellness visits or at preschool) in order to ensure that the child’s vision is developing properly and there is no sign of eye disease.